mrmrbailey/software-engineer-challenge/README.md

 * Add testNegativeNumber to StringCalculatorTest Tests that passing a negative number throws an IllegalArgumentException.
 * Refactor code to throw an exception for a negative number.

+##Step 5 [Multiple negative numbers]

+* Added testNegativeNumberErrorMessage2Numbers - Tests that the negative number appears in the exception message.
+* Added Error Message builder.
+Not currently happy with the error message formation feel there is a better way to handle this, but in this instance it is passable.